wodenx/Bodiless-JS/packages/bodiless-psh/README.md

 ### Continuous Integration

-If you cnnfigured platform.sh to build pull requests, then every PR to your repository will be deployed to its own environment.
+If you configured platform.sh to build pull requests, then every PR to your repository will be deployed to its own environment.
 Be aware of the following:
 - It is easy to reach your quota of development environments with this enabled, so use cautiously.
 - Edit environments for pull requests are currently only supported on GitHub -- and pushing changes